Connection Options

 • Hosted on-premise or on a public cloud network, you can directly connect it to Hevo.

-• Not publicly accessible over the internet, you can set up an SSH connection.
+• Not publicly accessible over the internet, you can set up an SSH or a VPN connection.

-• Hosted in a VPC different from Hevo, you can set up a connection using one of the AWS VPC methods.
+• Hosted in an AWS VPC different from Hevo, you can set up a connection using one of the AWS VPC methods.

 Optimizing the Data Replication for Database Sources